lisanne-lin/portfolio/content/chaero.md

 -   Retrieve data from server, such as importing calibration certificates from the scales used for weighing
 -   Calculate gravity and elevation difference based on location

 This app will be made into an Android app, made with Kotlin and FireBase.
 Further requirements on technology will be researched and updated later.
+Stay tuned!